peterpeterparker/daviddalbusco.com/src/blog/bye-bye-amazon-and-google-hello-web-3-0.md

 #### Decentralization

-Even though at first glance **decentralization** might not seem to bring much to our use case, after-all who need slides that are saved in a decentralized manner, we think the extra level of **security** it implies is an incredible opportunity.
+Even though at first glance **decentralization** might not seem to bring much to a presentation editor (who needs decentralized slides?), we think the extra level of **security** it adds is an incredible opportunity.

 We foresee an architecture in which each user gets one (or multiple) database-like smart contracts for his/her data.
 Users will get a clear ownership on their data and there won’t be one single node that will contain all content.